File Tagging

 Demo

-Screen Reader Mode
+Screen Reader Mode and settings

 Find these options under Settings → Vibe coding:

-File Tagging in Chat (Cursor & Windsurf): Controls whether file names are auto-tagged in AI chat (default: ON)
+File Tagging in Chat (Cursor & Windsurf): Controls whether file names are auto-tagged in AI chat.
+Default: on.

 Examples